 The Realistic "Rarest": The Albatross (A.K.A.
 Double Eagle)

-While the Condor is the stuff of myths, the Albatross - or a Double Eagle as it’s known in the U.A. - is the rarest shot a mortal golfer might realistically achieve.
+While the Condor is the stuff of myths, the Albatross - or a Double Eagle as it’s known in the U.S. - is the rarest shot a mortal golfer might realistically achieve.
 An Albatross is a score of three-under par on a single hole.

 This can happen in two ways: